 - Click to sign up.
 You’ll get a list of recitations.
 Choose carefully.
 You may only choose one.
 Changes are possible, but they lead to delays.*

 - The one you choose will be listed whenever you return to the organization page from blackboard.

 *Use care when choosing a recitation time.
 Keep your schedule in mind.
 For example, if you are an athlete, avoid times that will conflict with practice or travel to away games.
 If you mistakenly choose a time that you are not able to attend, send an email to firstname.lastname@example.org.
 In the subject line, put your last name and your course number.
 (MTH ###, not the 5-digit crn.)
 In the body of your email include only the following:

 - The recitation you mistakenly chose--day, time, and place.

 You will not be re-assigned, so there is no need to say which recitation you would prefer.
 You will be removed from the incorrect recitation.
 You will be notified when you are clear to choose another recitation.
-Again, if you choose carefully to begin with, you may be able to avoid the delay this process will entail.
+Again, if you choose carefully to begin with, you will be able to avoid the delay this process will entail.

 Become a Teaching Assistant, Workshop Leader, or Grader